Table of Contents

 Part 15 – Multidimensional arrays (SQL/MDA)- First appeared in 2019.

 Part 16 – Property Graph Query (SQL/PGQ)- In progress.
 Embeds parts of the new GQL-Standard in SQL.
-Probably release is within 2021 or 2022.
+Probably release is in 2021 or 2022.

 How to use SQL